OpenSecuritySummit/oss2020/content/training/week-2/wardley-maps/using-wardley-mapping-for-security-strategy-and-architecture-development.md

 ---
-title        : Using Wardley mapping for Security Strategy and Architecture development type         : user-session track        : Training topics       : Wardley Maps when_week    : two when_day     : 10th - Wednesday
+title        : Using Wardley mapping for Security Strategy and Architecture development type         : training-session track        : Wardley Maps topics       : when_week    : two when_day     : 10th - Wednesday
 when_time    : WS-2